 What Are the Symptoms of Laryngospasm?

-When laryngospasm occurs, people are unable to breathe or speak.
+When laryngospasm occurs, people describe the sensation of choking and are unable to breathe or speak.
 Sometimes, the episodes occur in the middle of the night.
-A person may suddenly awaken feeling as though he or she is suffocating.
+A person may suddenly awaken feeling as though they are suffocating.
 This condition is called sleep-related laryngospasm.
-It also is related to GERD.
+It also is often related to GERD.
 Some people will actually lose consciousness during these episodes.

 As the airways slowly open, the person will make a high-pitched breathing sound (called stridor).
 The entire episode lasts only a minute or two before breathing returns to normal.
 But the experience can be terrifying.